How can I get a German tax refund?

 Among the deductible costs are:

-• your commuting costs, a flat rate of 0.30€ per km for the first 20 km of the simple distance between your home and your workplace (from the 21st km: 0.38€ per km), per day that you worked that year, no matter whether you drove, biked, walked or beamed yourself there, but limited at 4,500€ per year if you weren’t using your own or the company car.
+- your commuting costs, a flat rate of 0.30€ per km for the first 20 km of the simple distance between your home and your workplace (from the 21st km: 0.38€ per km), per day that you worked that year, no matter whether you drove, biked, walked or beamed yourself there, but limited at 4,500€ per year if you weren’t using your own or the company car.
 Or your real yearly train/public transport costs, with no limit.

-• any costs that you had for your job and that weren’t reimbursed by your employer, e.g. to attend a conference (conference fee, travel and extra subsistence costs) or on business trips (most employers don’t pay the maximum per diems allowed by law, especially on trips outside Germany, so you get to claim for the difference), your laptop if you need one for your work and your employer didn’t provide one, and so on.
+- any costs that you had for your job and that weren’t reimbursed by your employer, e.g. to attend a conference (conference fee, travel and extra subsistence costs) or on business trips (most employers don’t pay the maximum per diems allowed by law, especially on trips outside Germany, so you get to claim for the difference), your laptop if you need one for your work and your employer didn’t provide one, the desk and office chair you use when you work from home (no matter whether you have a separate home office that you’re claiming for, or not and therefore only claim the 1,260€ yearly flat rate for home office costs) and so on.

-• working from home, in a separate home office
+- working from home, in a separate home office:

-The home office needs to be a separate room with a door, you need to use it more than 90% for your work and it is not allowed to contain a bed, TV, fitness equipment or wardrobe.
+If the main part of your work is performed in your home office, then you can claim the real cost of your home office.
+If this “real cost” is less than 1,260€ per year, you can instead claim for the 1,260€ (= 210 days * 6€/day) home office flat rate.
+Please note that you additionally get to claim for your phone/internet costs.The home office needs to be a separate room with a door, you need to use it more than 90% for your work and it is not allowed to contain a bed, TV, fitness equipment or wardrobe.
 It is not allowed to be a room you have to go through to get to another part of the flat (except if that other part of the flat is the bedroom or bathroom).

 You can claim for a share of your “warm” rent (which usually includes nearly all utility costs), plus of any other related expenses like electricity or gas (if not included in “warm” rent).